ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ###  How would this differ from the old wiki?

 - We use GitHub for collaboration.
 You can make mass changes easily and efficiently and you can delay your changes as long as you like.
-- Unlike the old osu!wiki, changes has to be made by pull requests which are then reviewed by staff or someone with write permissions.
+- Unlike the old osu!wiki, changes has to be made via pull requests which are then reviewed by staff or someone with write permissions.
 This adds a layer of security against spammers and vandals.
 - Linking is done manually, and must be done using static linking.
 - **No Templates**.
 You must duplicate the template and paste it accordingly to the article you are editing.
 - Deletion of media is easier and requires no special wiki function.
 However, this has to go under go the pull request protocol.